-This COVID-19 (C-19) pathway will apply to participants tested via symptomatic and asymptomatic pathways.
+This COVID-19 (C19) pathway will apply to participants tested via symptomatic and asymptomatic pathways.

-Once the participant has conveyed their result to the study team, confirmatory documentation will be sought subsequent viral isolation will be taken from all participants attending the C19P visit.
+Once the participant has conveyed their result to the study team, confirmatory documentation will be sought from the participant (such as a forwarded result email or a picture of a lateral flow assay result).
+If the participant cannot provide this, but the study team are confident that an appropriate test was used from verbal description, they may proceed without documentation.
+An appointment will be arranged to review the participant at the relevant study site.
+At this visit blood samples for safety (FBC, Biochemistry, CRP and others if deemed clinically relevant) and immunology (PBMCs and serum for cellular and humoral immune responses will be taken.
+Nasal fluid +/- salivary samples for mucosal immune response will be taken from participants who undergo these at their routine visits i.e. those in the immunology cohort and the subset of 100 participants from the general cohort boosted at 84 days.
+A nasopharyngeal swab for storage and subsequent viral isolation will be taken from all participants attending the C19P visit.
 Vital signs and other clinical data will be recorded.
 Participants will also be provided with a symptom diary, which they will fill in both solicited and unsolicited symptoms for at least 7 days and until symptom resolution (excepting persistent cough and anosmia/dysgeusia as these are recognised to be able to continue for extended periods).
 Additional visits on this pathway may be arranged at the clinical discretion of the investigator.